-The District's goal in 2023 was to reduce residential water use to 507 gallons per day per equivalent residential unit (GPD/ERU).
-Currently it's at 535 GPD/ERU, so we were unable to meet our goal this year.
-This is an increase of over 3,200,000 gallons for the year.
+The District's goal in 2023 was to reduce residential water use to 676 gallons per day per equivalent residential unit (GPD/ERU).
+Currently it's at 736.5 GPD/ERU, so we were unable to meet our goal this year.
+This is an increase of 4,300,000 gallons for the year.
 The District will continue to run a rate structure that promotes water conservation, follow up with customers who have leak alarms on their water meters, and provide customer education for water saving practices in hope to reach our goal in 2024.

-SUPPLY SIDE GOAL: Reduce the District's Average Distribution System Leakage Below 9.5% for the Next 6 Years Our average is currently 3.5%, so we were able to meet our goal this year.
-Annually, the District sets aside a budget specifically for leak detection services and equipment which led to the early discovery and repair of a leaking 6" water main this year.
-We will continue to be aggressive with early detection and repairs to maintain our goal for years to come.
+SUPPLY SIDE GOAL: Reduce the District's Average Distribution System Leakage Below 9.5% for the Next 6 Years

+Our average is currently 2.7%, so we were able to meet our goal.
+Annually, the District sets aside a budget specifically for leak detection services and equipment.
+We will continue to be aggressive with early leak detection and repairs to maintain our goal for years to come.

-Free Online Bill Pay: SCWD#3 switched online bill pay providers to XPress BILL PAY.
+Free Online Bill Pay: SCWD#3 switched online bill pay providers to XPRESS BILL PAY.
 This change is designed to make online bill pay easier and best of all it's free!
-XDress BILL PAY is a secure online bill payment system that offers 24-7 access to your utility account to make payments with credit cards, debit cards, or electronic funds transfers.
+XPRESS BILL PAY is a secure online bill payment system that offers 24-7 access to your utility account to make payments with credit cards, debit cards, or electronic funds transfers.
 If you have multiple accounts, XPRESS BILL PAY gives customers the ability to manage all their service provider billing accounts from a single login.
 Auto Pay allows customers to set up automatic payments and not worry about them again.
-A complete history of payment confirmations, online and Water transactions, Consumption History are also provided.
+A complete history of payment confirmations, online transactions, Water and Consumption History are also provided.
 Email reminder alerts are sent to customers when bills arrive, when they're due, and when they're paid.
 Visit the website at www.xpressbillpay.com and sign up today!
 Or download the mobile app!